-- .04 The first requirement is addressing federal financial management systems requirements.
-The Department of the Treasury (Treasury) develops and maintains, in coordination with OMB and federal agencies, the federal financial management system requirements.6 Treasury publishes the Federal Financial Management System Requirements in its Treasury Financial Manual (TFM) volume I, part 6, chapter 9500, found at http://tfm.fiscal.treasury.gov/v1/p6/c950.html.
-The financial management system requirements apply to financial systems as well as administrative systems and programmatic systems that support financial management business outcomes (i.e., mixed systems). - .05 The second requirement is the financial management systems' use of applicable federal accounting standards, promulgated by FASAB.
-FASAB promulgates federal accounting standards after considering the financial and budgetary information needs of the Congress, executive agencies, and other users of federal financial information as well as comments from the public.
-FASAB standards are found at www.fasab.gov.
-FAM 560 describes the relationship of the FASAB standards to the hierarchy of U.S. generally accepted accounting principles (U.S. GAAP). - .06 The third requirement is implementing the SGL at the transaction level.
-The SGL provides a uniform chart of accounts and guidance for standardizing federal
+- The first requirement is addressing federal financial management systems requirements.
+The Department of the Treasury develops and maintains, in coordination with the Office of Management and Budget (OMB) and federal agencies, the federal financial management systems requirements.
+Treasury publishes the Federal Financial Management System Requirements in its Treasury Financial Manual (TFM), volume I, part 6, chapter 9500.
+The financial management systems requirements apply to financial systems as well as administrative systems and programmatic systems that support financial management business outcomes (i.e., mixed systems). - .05 The second requirement is the financial management systems' use of applicable federal accounting standards, promulgated by the Federal Accounting Standards Advisory Board (FASAB).
+FASAB promulgates federal accounting standards after considering the financial and budgetary information needs of the Congress, executive agencies, and other users of federal financial information as well as comments from the public.7 FAM 560 describes the relationship of the FASAB

-4The financial system consists of six functional areas: general ledger management, funds management, payment management, receivable management, cost management, and reporting.
+3The financial system consists of six functional areas: general ledger management, funds management, payment management, receivable management, cost management, and reporting.

-5Mixed systems include payment and invoice systems, procurement systems, receivable systems, loan systems, grants systems, payroll systems, budget formulation systems, billing systems, property management systems, travel systems, or other mission operational systems that provide financial information to a financial system.
+4Mixed systems include payment and invoice systems, procurement systems, receivable systems, loan systems, grants systems, payroll systems, budget formulation systems, billing systems, property management systems, travel systems, or other mission operational systems that provide financial information to a financial system.

-6The initial set of federal financial management system requirements were a series of publications issued by the Joint Financial Management Improvement Program.
-This initial set of requirements was rescinded in 2010 when OMB assigned Treasury the responsibility of developing the revised set of financial management system requirements.
+5The initial set of federal financial management systems requirements were a series of publications issued by the Joint Financial Management Improvement Program.
+This initial set of requirements was rescinded in 2010 when OMB assigned Treasury the responsibility of developing the revised set of financial management systems requirements.